JudeWebCrafts/JudeWebCrafts.github.io/README.md

 - [fitnessstyle.co](https://fitnessstyle.co) - A fitness and gym apparel store.
 - [project-ares.net](https://project-ares.net) - A platform dedicated to showcasing art and games.
 - [ramosenterprise.org](https://ramosenterprise.org) - A commercial cleaning company website.
 - [theamadeusgrp.com](https://theamadeusgrp.com) - A consultancy firm specializing in logistics, transportation, and minority business certification.
+- jrconcretereinforcement.com - A polished and professional website for a construction firm specializing in concrete reinforcement and structural solutions, showcasing services and expertise.

 ## __Professional Services__